ryanbrian/rpg/README.md

 IN ORDER TO MAKE COMMITS
 	to create a new branch use
 	git checkout -b branch_name
+	git push -u origin branch_name check branches with
+	git branch -vv
 first make sure you are in the correct branch git checkout branch_name then you must stage the changed by adding them the easiest way is to make sure you are in the correct folder, then add all